nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Design Consideration

-##### Aspect: Whether the FindAll feature should be implemented as a separate command from the Find feature
+##### Aspect: Whether the FindAll feature should be implemented as a separate command from the Find feature.
-* **Alternative 1 (current choice):** Implement the FindAll feature as a separate command
+* **Alternative 1 (current choice):** Implement the FindAll feature as a separate command.
-    * Pros: Easier to implement, and more user-friendly as less syntax is required
+    * Pros: Easier to implement, and more user-friendly as less syntax is required.
-    * Cons: User has to utilise 2 different commands despite them both performing a similar search function
+    * Cons: User has to utilise 2 different commands despite them both performing a similar search function.
-* **Alternative 2:** Implement the FindAll feature using the same command as the Find feature
+* **Alternative 2:** Implement the FindAll feature using the same command as the Find feature.
-    * Pros: User can carry out all searches using only one command, which makes the features fit together better than the first alternative
+    * Pros: User can carry out all searches using only one command, which makes the features fit together better than the first alternative.
-    * Cons: Much harder to implement, and less user-friendly as more syntax is required due to the user needing to specify the method of search between the Find and FindAll features that they would like to use to perform their search
+    * Cons: Much harder to implement, and less user-friendly as more syntax is required due to the user needing to specify the method of search between the Find and FindAll features that they would like to use to perform their search.

 ### Revise Feature
 The Revise feature allows a user to quickly edit different sections of an entry.
-It is often misunderstood to be mutually exclusive with the edit feature or the slower alternative.
+It is often misunderstood to be mutually exclusive with the Edit feature or the slower alternative of it.
 This feature shines when a user wishes to edit while also adding into multiple sections in an entry.
-The edit and addon features are still necessities for making quick and small chanegs to an entry.
+The Edit and AddOn features are still necessities for making quick and small chanegs to an entry.

 The command opens an additional window when a user enters the command in the Ui, the command will be passed into `MainWindow#executeCommand()`, in which `Logic#execute()` will be called to parse the user input in `FoodDiaryParser#parseCommand()`.
 The user input will be parsed as a 'Revise' command and executed to retrieve all the details related to the specified entry.
-With the window for revision of the entry, a user can easily make changes to the sections all at once.
+With a separate window for revision of the entry, a user can easily make changes to the sections all at once.

-With the revise button, all the changes made are passed into the `MainWindow#executeCommand()`, and makes its way to `ReviseCommand#revise()` with calls `MainWindow#executeCommand()` with the content at each section concatenated with its prefix and the EditCommand.
+With the revise button, all the changes made are passed into the `MainWindow#executeCommand()`, which makes its way to `ReviseCommand#revise()` which calls `MainWindow#executeCommand()` with the content of each section concatenated with its prefix and the EditCommand.

 The following sequence diagram shows how Revise feature works:
 ![Revise Sequence Diagram](images/ReviseSequenceDiagram.png)